Imipramine

 • The dose of imipramine will be different for different people.

-• For depression: your doctor will usually start you on a low dose and increase this slowly.
+• Your doctor will usually start you on a low dose and increase this slowly.
 This allows your body to get used to the medicine and reduces side effects.
-Imipramine may be prescribed as a single dose to be taken at bedtime, or it may be prescribed in smaller doses taken two or three times a day.
+Imipramine may be prescribed as a single dose to be taken at bedtime, or it may be prescribed in smaller doses taken 2 or 3 times a day.

 • Always take your imipramine exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much imipramine to take, how often to take it, and any special instructions.